PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 ### Create a work queue and agent

 Next, we start an agent that can pick up the flow run from your 'Testing/Test Deployment' deployment.
 Remember that when we created the deployment, it was configured to send work to a work queue called `test`.
-Work queues This work queue was automatically created when we created the deployment.
+This work queue was automatically created when we created the deployment.
 In Prefect Cloud, you can view your work queues and create new ones manually by selecting the **Work Queues** page.

 In your terminal, run the `prefect agent start` command, passing a `-q test` option that tells it to look for work in the `test` work queue.